Akkadius/akk-stack/README.md

 # Install

 From this point you're ready to run the fully automated install with a simple `make install`

+An example of what this output looks like below (Sped up)

 <p align="center"><img src="https://user-images.githubusercontent.com/3319450/87240353-7289a200-c3de-11ea-8afe-1b0a5ad8400e.gif"></p>